Thursday 7 November 2024

 More sounds from the adult radio world from before I was a teenager.

 I never knew what Joe was ever specifically on about in his songs.
 I still don't.
-All I knew was he was searchin' for something and possibly not always coming up with answers that were trendy or expected in that particular current moment.
+All I knew was he was searchin' for something and possibly not always coming up with right answers.
 It felt like there was something taboo about his disconcerting perceptions, maybe even more so today in the post-liberal era.

-Maybe I'm giving him too much credit perhaps he's just a self serious po-faced c*** who deserves a punch in the face.
+Maybe I'm giving him too much credit perhaps he's just a self serious po-faced c*** who probably deserved a punch in the face.
+I mean...

 Tuesday 22 October 2024